1. Post Office Investment-Savings Schemes

 e.
 Risk-free & competent interest rates

-Interest rates range from 4% to 9% which is totally risk free and gives good return.
-Less risk as this is an undertaking by the government.
+Interest rates range from 4% to 9% which is totally risk free.
+There is a minimal amount of risk involved as this is an undertaking by the government.

 f.
 Different buckets of products

-Government has made these small savings schemes available via post offices to provide safe investment avenue for the public.
+The government has made these small savings schemes available via post offices to provide a safe investment avenue for the public.
 By giving them goods returns while keeping their money safe, these schemes are easy to manage.
 If the features and benefits iterated above meet your financial goals, invest in a post office savings scheme to secure your financial future at minimal risk.